Leza Lidow

-Leza Lidow (February 5, 1924 – 2014) was an American artist.
+Elizabeth H. Lidow (February 5, 1924 – September 1, 2014) was an American artist.

+Biography

-Lidow was born in Kansas City, Missouri, United States.
+Elizabeth H. Lidow was born in Kansas City, Missouri, United States.
 She was brought up in a creative and intellectual environment.
 Her father was a World War I pilot, who later found a career as a stunt pilot for film.
 Her mother, daughter of a Russian diplomat, was born in China, and was an avid collector of Asian art and translated Asian poetry.

 At an early age she showed a passion for painting.
 At 18 she married the composer Friedrich Hollaender, who wrote for Marlene Dietrich as well as for Hollywood films.
 Film studios were interested in her as a potential actress but she declined in order to paint.
 She had a daughter with Hollander but after three years the couple divorced.

 Her education in art was continued in Paris and Switzerland.
 In 1951, Lidow returned to Los Angeles and exhibited solo at Roperi's Gallery.
 Soon after, she married industrialist and founder of International Rectifier Corp, Eric Lidow, and they had two sons together.

 In 2005, arthritis had complicated her ability to paint.
 She started to make short films to continue her artistic expression.

-She died in 2014 and is interred in Culver City, California.
+Leza Lidow died on September 1, 2014, at the age of 90.